toddcf/code-snippets/git/git-essentials.md

 `git log` will show a list of the commits you've made (with their messages), in descending order.

+TROUBLESHOOTING:

+Sometimes running `git log` takes a long time, and you are unable to run other commands while you wait.
+If you want to cancel the process, it is best to use `q` (as opposed to `CTRL + C`).

+If you have already used `CTRL + C`, sometimes GitBash will have a bug where you can type but it won't display.
+If this happens, type `reset` and hit `Enter`.

 ### Status

 `git status` allows you to see which files you've changed, and which you still need to add or commit.